EstebanPosada/Artist-Challenge/README.md

 5. **Discography & Refactoring**

-   While implementing the album list, some responsibilities initially placed in the artist detail screen were moved to a dedicated albums screen.
+   While implementing the albums screen, some responsibilities initially placed in the artist detail screen were moved to a dedicated albums screen, improving separation of concerns.
    This resulted in a refactor that better aligned the UI with the application flow and improved separation of concerns.

 6. **UI Improvements**